galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > [*Ensemble*](https://en.wikipedia.org/wiki/Ensemble_learning) methods allow to use several learning models for better predictions.
+>    > [*Ensemble*](https://en.wikipedia.org/wiki/Ensemble_learning) method uses multiple learning models internally for better predictions.
 >    {: .comment}
 >
 {: .hands_on}

-## *Hyperparameter Search*: the training

-Before we can start testing, we need to train the model on the input data.
-At the same time the familiar **Hyperparameter Search** tool allows to estimate the optimal number of learners for the ensemble, which is a hyperparameter.
+## Hyperparameter optimisation

+For this analysis as well, we will use **Hyperparameter Search** tool to estimate the best parameter values for the given dataset.
+We will estimate the best value of `n_estimators` of `Gradient Boosting` regressor.
+This parameter specifies the number of boosting stages the learning process has to go through.
+This step will find the optimal number of estimators using grid search and returns the best trained model.
+This model is used further to make prediction on test dataset.

-> ### {% icon hands_on %} Hands-on: Task description
+> ### {% icon hands_on %} Hands-on: Hyperparameter optimisation
 >
 > 1. **Hyperparameter Search** {% icon tool %} with the following parameters:
 >    - *"Select a model selection search scheme:"*: `GridSearchCV - Exhaustive search over specified parameter values for an estimator `
+>        - *"Choose the dataset containing pipeline object"*: `Pipeline builder` zipped file
 >        - In *"Search parameters Builder"*:
 >            - In *"Parameter setting for search:"*:
 >                - {% icon param-repeat %} *"Insert Parameter setting for search:"*